Wojtman/10xCookbook/.ai/project_details.md

 - As an anonymous user, I can add/edit a recipe manually and see it in my temporary cookbook during the current session.
 - As an anonymous user, I can upload or drag & drop an image to represent a dish.
 - As a user ready to persist data, I can register and log in, converting my temporary state into a saved cookbook.
-- As a registered user, I can edit a saved recipe and update its ingredients, description, tags, image.
+- As a registered user, I can edit a saved recipe and update its ingredients, recipe preparation description, tags, image.
 - As a registered user, I can view all my recipes in a two‑page layout interface.
 - As a registered user, I can delete a recipe I no longer need.